allyourbankarebelongtous/pleb-vpn/README.md

 set up locally on the Raspiblitz, so **even if you are sharing a VPS with someone you don't know, they'll never get access to your Raspiblitz.**

-Also, Pleb-VPN provides a script to easily enable LetsEncrypt for BTCPayServer and/or LNBits using your VPS and any domain name that allows CNAME record entry (most DNS providers).
+Additionally, Pleb-VPN provides a script to easily enable LetsEncrypt for BTCPayServer and/or LNBits using your VPS and any domain name that allows CNAME record entry (most DNS providers).
 This has an advantage over the regular Raspiblitz LetsEncrypt, which only supports token authentication through DuckDNS.
 Your LetsEncrypt certs are generated locally and the